A-Benlolo/WeeperVM/README.md

 | 0x010000 | 0x01FFFF | Stack variables* |
 | 0x020000 | 0x02FFFF | Reserved for future use |

-\* The virtual architecture does not have a stack in the traditional sense, but the a memory reservation is left to complicate the reverse engineering process.
+\* The virtual architecture does not have a stack in the traditional sense, but the memory reservation is left to complicate the reverse engineering process.

 Instead, a unique key is calculated per local variable, which would usually go on the stack.
 This key is used as an offset into the local variable memory space.
 In other words, a dictionary is used in place of a stack.
 So, instead of **PUSH** and **POP** you have **PUT** and **GET**.